Sugarland Mountain Trail

 Sugarland Mountain is a massive ridge that stretches nearly 10 miles, and runs perpendicular to the main crest of the Smokies.
 The mountain intersects the crest at the summit of 6188-foot Mount Collins.

 The trail starts off with an extremely steep climb, gaining over 550 lung-busting feet in just seven-tenths of a mile.
 This probably explains why everyone else is headed up to Laurel Falls!
-Along this first stretch of trail are some very steep drop-offs.
+Along this first stretch of trail are some fairly steep drop-offs.

 A little further up the path you'll reach a spot where a massive tree ripped part of the trail away.
-It looks like the national park had to do a little bit of repair work to make the trail passable again.
+It looks like the national park had to do a little bit of repair work to make the trail passable once again.

 As you continue along you'll find a spot that offers some pretty good views of Mt.
 LeConte and Sugarland Mountain, albeit through the trees.
 Although not a clear view, it might be one of the best views of LeConte in terms of seeing its massive size.